JoshTeperman/weploy-timesheets/README.md

 ![Example Complex Test](lib/assets/example_complex_test.png)

 This is clearly not ideal, and I'm sure there must be better ways to do this while minimizing the chance for error.

-# Assumptions:

-- Timesheets always start and end on the same day.
-- '7am - 7pm' is inclusive, therefore a Monday timesheet starting at 7:00am and finishing at 7:00pm will include both the 7:00am minute and teh 7:00pm minute at the minimum rate
-- There is never more than two hourly rates in a day - one base rate, and one (optional) premium rate.
-- Time Zones are set to Melbourne for the purposes of this app.
-- The server will always be available, as will the internet connecction.
-- The New Timesheet Form will always result in a POST request that attempts to create a model with the expected datatypes, except in cases where a field may be left blank.
-- A user is authorized to view any endpoint and access any controller method.

 # Extending the Application